Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-112:
+New in this latest version release-113:

 1.)
-Added compatability boolean parameter to Kopernicus_Config.cfg "UseIncorrectScatterDensityLogic."
-Default false.
-This is a compatability option for old modpacks that were built with the old (wrong) density logic in mind.
-Turn on if scatters seem too dense.
-Please do not use in true in new releases.
+Fixed some more distant-sinking body fix scenarios.
+Also fixed a bug where solar panels would occasionally be blocked by the fix gameobject.

 Known Bugs: